amzero/lyrictube/README.md

 # LyricTube
-Webextension that show the lyric of song in yotube's page.
+This webextension shows the lyric of the song on Youtube's page.